 Hanien Conradie was represented at the Cape Town Art Fair in 2015, 2016 and 2017.

 Conradie is a popular contributor to panel discussions and symposiums around art and ecology.
-The paper Félix Guattari's The Three Ecologies (an ecological-art dialogue with Quanta Gauld) was, for example, presented by Conradie at the Deleuze and Guattari Symposium in 2015 at the University of Cape Town.
+The paper Felix Guattari's The Three Ecologies (an ecological-art dialogue with Quanta Gauld) was, for example, presented by Conradie at the Deleuze and Guattari Symposium in 2015 at the University of Cape Town.
+She recently delivered a paper at the Liquidscapes Creative Summit, held at Dartington Estate, Totnes UK in June 2018 which is in process of publication.

 Terrain, Absolut Art Gallery, Stellenbosch 2017